HOME | EDUCATION | RESEARCH | PEOPLE | ABOUT US | SITE MAP

 Office Hours:

-Instructor: MWF the hour before class in my office
+Instructor: MW the hour before class in my office

 Course Pack (Required): Available at bookstore, or it can be downloaded from the author's website.